-D. Qualifications
+C. Qualifications

-- All ELC/ITP/ITA instructors hired prior to the ratification of this collective agreement are deemed to have qualifications and experience that are equivalent to or that exceed the minimum requirements. - 2.
-Minimum qualifications for ELC instructors are:
+- 1. All ELC/ITP/ITA instructors hired prior to the ratification of this collective agreement are deemed to have qualifications and experience that are equivalent to or that exceed the minimum requirements. - 2.
+Minimum qualifications for ELC instructors are: - a.

-- a.
 A graduate degree or within one year of completion of a graduate degree; - b.
-Knowledge of the language to be taught which is equivalent to that of a native speaker; and - c.
+Demonstrated proficiency with spoken and written English; and - c.
 Suitable experience or training in methods and techniques of instruction. - 3.
 Minimum qualifications for bilingual ITP instructors are: - a.
 A graduate degree or undergraduate degree with at least five (5) years of related experience in translation and/or interpretation; - b.
-Knowledge of English and the foreign language to be taught which is equivalent to that of a native speaker of both languages; and - c.
+Demonstrated proficiency with spoken and written English and the language(s) to be taught; and - c.
 Suitable experience or training in methods and techniques of instruction. - 4.
 Prior to any change in the minimum qualifications for any instructional position in the ELC/ITP/ITA Program, the department will inform the Union specifying the proposed change and the reason for the change.
 Within ten (10) working days of such notification the Union may request to meet and discuss the proposed change.
 The purpose of the meeting is to hold constructive dialogue and reach a mutual agreement regarding the proposed change.
 No party will unreasonably withhold agreement to proposed changes.

-E. Term of Assignment and Workload
+D. Term of Assignment and Workload

 - 1. Definition of terms: - a.
 Contact hours: instructional hours scheduled by the University.
-A maximum of fifteen (15) contact hours per work week (see 3 below) may be scheduled. - b.
-Non-contact hours: work hours not scheduled by the University, that constitute the balance of the standard full-time work week (see 3 below). - c.
+A maximum of fifteen (15) contact hours per work week (see 1.c. below) may be scheduled. - b.
+Non-contact hours: work hours not scheduled by the University, that constitute the balance of the standard full-time work week (see 1.c. below). - c.
 The standard full-time work week consists of a five day (5) work week and has a maximum duty period of thirty- five (35) hours per week.
 In no event shall a duty week require more than a maximum of fifteen (15) contact hours scheduled by the University. - d.
 The standard work year shall be understood to comprise forty (40) weeks of work. - e.
 The forty (40) weeks of work are referred to in 1.d and/or the standard full-time work week referenced to in 1.c may be extended for one or more instructors by mutual agreement of the instructor and the Director, in the event of operational requirements.
-In the event that an instructor works additional weeks, they shall be paid their regular contact hour rate and not overtime pay. - f.
+In the event that an instructor works additional weeks, they shall be paid their regular contact hour rate and not overtime pay.

+- f.
 Assignments and workloads for part-time and temporary instructors will be established by pro-rating the standard full-time week outlined in 1.c. - g.
 Overtime: - i.
 Overtime will be worked only when the Director has requested in writing that overtime be worked and the instructor has agreed. - ii.
 Overtime is defined as time worked in excess of seventeen (17) contact hours in any given week. - iii.
 Compensation for overtime shall be paid at one and a half (1.5) times the instructor's regular contact hour rate for hours worked. - h.
 Special assignments such as the development of new courses, programs and modes of delivery, and/or substitution for another instructor, shall be part of the scheduled workload in lieu of contact hours by mutual agreement between the instructor and the Director.

-F. Orientation and Training
+E. Orientation and Training